jiskattema/dotfiles/README.md

 * Increase / decrease numbers with <C-a> and <C-x>
 * Continue editing where you last left INSERT mode 'gi', with the location marked '^'
 * Resize the current window to N lines 'zN<Cr>'
-* Add keyword under cursor to a temporary highlight group '<Leader>#', where # is a number

 Insert Mode: